 1975: 13 baby boys named Yohance

 A 1973 issue of Jet states that Dick and Lillian found the name Yohance (Yoh-HAHN-seh) in a book called Names from Africa, and that Yohance “means “God’s gift” in the Hausa language of Nigeria.”

 The only sources I’ve found that mention Yohance are baby name books, so I’m not entirely convinced that Yohance is a legitimate Hausa name.
 Some of the books claim Yohance is a form of John, but an online Hausa bible I found translates John as “Yahaya” — similar, but not quite the same.

-You’ll note one of Dick Gregory’s children is named Gregory.
-Just like Tifft and Gatewood, Gregory doesn’t have a first name.
+One of Dick Gregory’s children is named Gregory — just Gregory.
+Like Tifft and Gatewood, Gregory doesn’t have a first name.
 Here’s the explanation:

 My oldest son, Gregory, has just one name.
 His birth certificate does not read “Gregory Gregory,” but rather simply “Gregory.”
 In the American system, whose computers, bureaucracy and institutional requirements demand two names to function, my son Gregory is a symbol of independence of the built-in entanglements which predetermine the destiny of the “two-namers” in a controlled society.